Contact:

 Are you having difficulties with your relationships?

 Do you find yourself engaging in behaviors that destabilize your relationships with family or loved ones without really understanding why?
-Or, alternatively, do you feel yourself withdrawing at precisely the moment that real intimacy becomes possible?
-Usually, we have superficial explanations for our relational problems.
-However, without fully understanding, we may sense that there are deeper causes than these superficial explanations provide.
-In any case, difficulties such as these make it hard to maintain long-term bonds, which can make us feel isolated and alone in a challenging world.
-Together, we can get to the causes of these difficulties.
-More than this, by becoming aware of the real causes, you will begin to establish healthier patterns that assure stability and a depth of mutual understanding in your relationships.
+Or, alternatively, do you feel yourself withdrawing from relationships at precisely the moment that real intimacy becomes possible?
+Difficulties such as these make it hard to maintain long-term bonds, which can make us feel isolated and alone in a challenging world.
+We often have superficial explanations for our relational problems.
+However, without fully understanding, we may sense that there are deeper causes for which these superficial explanations cannot account.
+By becoming aware of the real causes, you will begin to establish healthier patterns that assure stability and a depth of mutual understanding in your relationships.
+Together, we can address the deeper causes of your relationship difficulties.

 Are you struggling with self-esteem or questions about your identity?